emvalencia/computer-science-notes/README.md

 # Software-Engineering-Principles
-Collection of software engineering notes from IN4MATX 43 at UCI
+Collection of software engineering notes from UCI's IN4MATX 43

 1. Software Process Models